-Basketball is at the center of popular culture.
-The growing global sport dances in harmony with the biggest celebs, the hottest music, and the next business innovations constantly — and effortlessly, we might add.
+With basketball being one of the most popular sports in the world and at the center of popular culture, it’s not surprising that the sport is associated with the biggest celebs, the hottest music, and the next business innovations constantly — and effortlessly, we might add.

-But how did the game get to this point?
-Years and years of key individuals and major events is the answer.
-To help gain a better understanding of basketball’s rise, we’ve rounded up some of the best basketball documentaries that show the impact of the game on the court, and off it.
-We love the state of basketball right now, and if you don’t agree with us, you will after watching these awesome sport films.
+All of these lead us to this question: How did the game even get to this point?
+To answer that question, years and years of individuals and major events is the answer.
+For a better understanding of basketball’s rise, we’ve rounded up some of the best hoops documentaries that show the impact of the game on and off the court.
+We love the state of basketball right now, and if you don’t agree with us, you will after watching these awesome sports films.

 Winner of an Emmy for Outstanding Documentary Series, The Last Dance has proven itself as one of basketball’s top films.
-This sport documentary follows Michael Jordan at the height of his stardom throughout the entire 1997-98 season—a season that would also be known as his last run to the finals with the Chicago Bulls.
+This sports documentary follows Michael Jordan at the height of his stardom throughout the entire 1997-98 season — a season that would also be known as his last run to the NBA Finals with the Chicago Bulls.
 It’s got original footage, fresh stories from a number of players and coaches, and an inside look into the mind of Jordan 20 years later.
 The Last Dance is a documentary for new fans of the game as much as it is for lifelong fans.

 - Director: Jason Hehir